Current News

 events including the Winter Horse-drawn Vehicle Rally (Sleigh Rides), and the still-ongoing Back Porch Concert Series.
 He also enjoyed impersonating Abraham Lincoln in a stovepipe hat and tailcoat.
 Bob Bean was actively involved in HBGHS for decades and became the real face of the Dean House.
 In addition, he had a career as social studies teacher at Monona Grove High School.
 A full obituary for Bob Bean can be found on the Gunderson Funeral Home website by clicking here:

-A Celebration of Life is planned for summer 2026 at the Dean House.
+A Celebration of Life is planned for Sunday afternoon, July 19, 2026 at the Dean House.
 In lieu of flowers, donations may be made to:

 Historic Blooming Grove Historical Society